 What do you usually see on the bookshelves of a summer home?
 Romance and mystery novels, and maybe a few old classics — the kinds of books read purely for pleasure.
 There’s no business or self-improvement content, which might invoke feelings of guilt or pressure.
 To bring this into your space, simply tuck serious tomes out of sight, or at least take books you were “supposed” to read awhile ago and put them in a closed cabinet.
 (Better yet, if you’re still not excited about them, now might be a good time to donate them!)

-And if you’re working through the summer, find a way to tuck your work out of sight at the end of the day, on weekends, and especially during a staycation.
+And if you’re working through the summer, don’t forget to tuck your work out of sight at the end of the day, on weekends, and especially during a staycation.
 If your desk is out in the open, try putting your laptop and papers in a basket so that you’re not reminded of everything you have to do while you’re off-duty.

 While it’s always an adjustment at first, the lack of TV at a summer home usually ends up being one of its most joyful qualities.
 Without the ease of being able to sink into the sofa and binge-watch, evenings always turn to more memorable activities, such as playing games or doing puzzles, lingering over a long dinner or an outdoor fire, or watching the kids stage a play or sing songs.

 As with your mirrors, try covering your TV (or TVs if you have multiple) for a period of time.
 Make sure to stock up on a few new games or a fresh deck of cards, or think about fun conversation topics (we have a few ideas, here!) to pass the time.